Solaris 10 on the

 Workaround:

-use xmms to play CDs; replace /usr/bin/gnome-cd with a link to a script
+use xmms to play CDs; replace /usr/bin/gnome-cd with a link to a

 that starts "xmms -p"